nlsynth/iroha/docs/resource_class.md

 #### bit-inv

-Invert bits of 1 input and outputs the result.
+Inverts bits of 1 input and outputs the result.

 #### bit-sel

-TBD.
+Selects specified range of bits from input.
+The output is v[msb:lsb] where v = input[0], msb = input[1], lsb = input[2].

 #### bit-concat

-TBD.
+Concatenates all inputs in bit wise.
+The order is from left to right. e.g. input[0] :: input[1] :: ... :: input[n-1]

 ### Pseudo instructions